-Drug Take Back at 14 Local Sites Makes It Convenient to Drop Off Medications; Document Shredders Available at Four Sites
+Drug Take Back at 14 Local Sites Makes It Convenient to Drop Off Medications; Document Shredders Available at Five Sites

 Chattanooga, Tenn.
-(April 13, 2017) – The 9th Annual National Drug Take Back will be held on Saturday, April 29, from 10 a.m. to 2 p.m.
-Eastern time zone.
+(April 23, 2018) – The 10th Annual National Drug Take Back will be held on Saturday, April 28, from 10 a.m. to 2 p.m.
 The purpose of this event is to keep drugs out of the environment and off of our streets.
-Four of the locations will also include document shredders provided by the Tennessee Department of Commerce and Insurance, Division of Consumer Affairs.
+Five of the locations will also include document shredders provided by the Tennessee Department of Commerce and Insurance, Division of Consumer Affairs.

-Local residents are encouraged to simply drive up and drop off their old medications – prescriptions or over-the-counter -- for proper disposal at one of the 11 Hamilton County area locations.
-There are also three sites in Bradley County.
-Sites in green will have document shredders available for personal documents such as tax information or medical records:
+Local residents are encouraged to simply drive up and drop off their old medications – prescriptions or over-the-counter -- for proper disposal at one of the 14 Hamilton County area locations.
+Sites in BOLD will have document shredders available for personal documents such as tax information or medical records:

 Locations in Hamilton County:

 Walgreens in Hixson - 5478 TN Highway 153

 Walgreens in East Ridge - 5301 Ringgold Road

 Walgreens in East Brainerd - 2289 Gunbarrel Road